Archiboeuf/codecheck-28074/answer.md

 Write a brief explanation about how your code works here.

 I created a function "hello_world" which when any string [text] is passed, it returns "Hello [text]!"
+Then it applies the function with each argument.